abe-winter/abe-winter.github.io/_posts/2019-10-13-pushmander-i-choose-you.md

 I've left several categories of transactional messages enabled, but **disabled** marketing messages (see screenshots below).
 But this seems to be a new category.
 At the moment I can't disable it at all.
 I'm guessing they'll add a toggle eventually.

 I **hate** it when apps ignore my preferences by bucketing new kinds of spam into a new category.
 This is the push marketing equivalent of waving your hands in front of someone's face and saying 'not touching not touching'.
-If I'm paying for the ad-free product, this can be legitimately bad for the company in question.
+If I'm paying for the ad-free product, this may even be legally risky for the company.

 ![tinder marketing & transactional notification settings]({{ "/assets/tinder-notifications.png" | absolute_url }})